 Maibec advertised that its eastern white cedar shingles were “safe reliable, and worry-free.”
 The class action lawsuit alleges that the company knowingly and intentionally concealed and failed to disclose that its shingles routinely warp, peel, crack, buckle and curl well before the expiration of the warranty period.
 According to the class action, Maibec knew its shingles were defective, yet continued to sell them and disregard its warranty obligations.

 If you have installed Maibec eastern white cedar shingles on your property and have experienced problems, you may be able to receive compensation for replacement costs, repair costs, and any other damages you have suffered as a result of installing the allegedly defective shingles.
+Get in touch today.